FINANCIAL WELLNESS

 Create “Saving Goals”

-Start your foray into saving money by creating “saving goals,” or desired purchases you want to make at some point in your life.
-To begin, identify what it is you want to save for.
-Maybe it’s a vacation to the Bahamas or your dream home.
-Either way, write down what you want, how much it will cost, and all the ancillary costs attached to your goal.
-Don’t forget to factor in the price of the airplane ticket or monthly mortgage payments you’ll need to make.
-If you want to start saving, having a prize at the end of the tunnel might be the motivation you need to finally put aside a hefty chunk of change.
+To start, identify what your goal is.
+It could be a vacation to the Bahamas, or maybe it's the dream home your kids will grow up in.
+Either way, write down what you want, how much it will cost, and all the ancillary costs attached.
+Remember to factor in the airplane ticket price or monthly mortgage payments you'll need to make.
+If you want to start saving, having a shiny prize at the end of the tunnel might be the motivation you need to finally put aside a hefty chunk of change.

-Map Your Largest Expenses
+Map Out Your Largest Expenses

 Track Your Money